Site icon Our Breathing Planet

 Obviously, the very name of this distinctive creature holds clues to its range of distribution.
 Unfortunately, both for it, and those of us who value Nature, it evolved as native to a highly restricted range of the world.
 It also appears that it never spread beyond that range.

-This fascinating amphibian apparently evolved as endemic to a very small portion of what now constitutes the country of the United States, in North America.
-More specifically, the intriguing animal appears to only live within the boundaries of the state of Texas.
+This fascinating amphibian apparently evolved as indigenous to only a very small portion of what now constitutes the country of the United States, in North America.
+More specifically, there, the intriguing animal appears to only reside within the local boundaries of the state of Texas.

-Even within that already restrictive range, the creature remains limited to a very tiny, and highly specific, zone of habitation.
-That’s due to the fact that specimens inhabit a total of only seven known locations, all located in a single county of the state; Hays county.
+Even within that already severely restrictive range, the creature remains limited to a very tiny, and highly specific, zone of habitation.
+That’s due to the fact that specimens inhabit a total of only seven known locations, all located in a single portion of the state, that being named Hays county.

-Amazingly, within that territory, it only makes its home in very specific environments.
+Amazingly, within that territory, this wonder of evolution only makes its home inside very specific environments.
 These consist solely of water-filled caves, in the Purgatory Creek System, and along the San Marcos Fault.
 This therefore places its range solely in the vicinity of the city of San Marcos.

 Due to the extremes of its specific natural environment, researchers do not know a great deal about its life cycle.
-It’s believed, however, that the species breeds throughout the year.
+It’s believed by scientists, however, that the species breeds throughout the entirety of the year.
 Its lifespan in the wild remains unknown, but captive specimens live up to 10 years.

 Species Sharing Its Range